joshnuss/1000experiments.dev/posts/128-command-store.md

 // state1 is now lost and we can't recover it
 ```

+But then we lose the previous state.

-Our store will need a bit more information to apply a change.
+Our store will need a bit more information, so that it can create a log that it can recover from.

 The API would look like this: